-If you have a lot of credit card debt often consolidate their outstanding balances into a single, lower-interest loan to pay down their loans in less time.
+If you have a lot of credit card debt, you may be able to consolidate your outstanding balances into a single, lower-interest loan to pay down your debt in less time.
 Credit card consolidation means that your debt across multiple credit cards is merged, giving you one monthly payment.

-Before you apply for a balance transfer, however, you should be aware of what the new card’s annual percentage rate (APR) will be once the promotional rate ends.
-Most balance transfer credit cards charge a fee for transferring a balance from another credit card.
+Before you apply for a balance transfer card, find out what the new card’s annual percentage rate (APR) will be once the promotional rate ends.
+Also, keep in mind that most balance transfer credit cards charge a fee for transferring a balance from another credit card.

-Consolidating with a home equity loan
+Option 3: Consolidate credit card debt with a home equity loan